 Calculating your typing speed is fairly easy.
 At its most basic, it's just how many words you type in a minute.
 Of course, you must account for errors in your final words per minute, but it's simply a matter of timing yourself and counting words.

+Timing Yourself

+Start typing. .Type as much of the text as you can before the timer is up.
+You can correct mistakes.
+However, that will slow you down.
+Mistakes will count against your final score.[7]

+Figure out the number of characters you typed.
+Don't worry about errors at this point.
+You can use your word processing software to figure it out.[8]
+In your word processing software, highlight the text you typed.
+Find the "word count" tool.
+Usually, you can click in the bottom left-hand corner.
+Locate the number of characters you typed.[9]
+Divide the number of characters you typed by 5.
+You don't just use the word count because some words are much longer.
+Therefore, you use an average of 5 characters per word.[10]
+For instance, if you have 225 characters, divide that by 5 to get 45 words.

+Count uncorrected errors.
+Look through your text and count errors.
+An error is any misspelled word, any missing punctuation, or basically any mistake, including missed capitalization or spaces.[11]

+Subtract your errors.
+Using the number of errors, take it away from the number of words you typed.
+Therefore, if you made 5 errors, subtract that from 45 to get 40.[12]

+Divide by your time to get your final words per minute.
+If you did your test for 1 minute, then this part is simple.
+You divide by 1.
+In other words, you don't really need to divide at all.
+Your words per minute is 40.
+If you choose a different amount of time, divide by that number of minutes.[13]

 TYPING ERRORS – IDENTIFICATION AND PENALTY

 With the pace of time, your speed in typing will gradually increase.
 The average number of words you type in a minute is known as your ‘Running’ or ‘Gross’ speed measured in words per minute (wpm).
 But there are certain errors, if committed while typing, are penalized.
 Net speed is calculated after deducting the penalty of errors from your running speed.
 It is, therefore, essential that you must know as to which type of errors are penalized and counted as mistakes.
 Every word inserted, omitted, mis-spelt or any manner changed from the original is penalised.
 Errors counted as mistakes in etypewriting include: